 Here, in alphabetical order, are the festivals we know of which allow you to camp with your car, or at least drop your stuff close to your pitch before parking.
 They are generally the smaller events due to the health and safety at bigger events making it more tricky.

 Please comment below if you know of other festivals where you can camp with your car.
-These tips are gathered from from our readers; if you are involved in any these festivals please let us know of any errors.
+These tips are gathered from our readers; if you are involved in any of these festivals please let us know of any errors.
 Thanks!

 Burton Agnes Festival – Campers are allowed to have their car parked next to, or near, their tent

 Elderflower Fields – Camp next to your car if you pre-book a campervan pitch (pictured above).
 These are 9 x 6 meters and as many tents can camp on it as you wish (max 1 vehicle).
 Thanks for the tip Sarah Jones

 Fairport’s Cropredy Convention – Camp by your car and it’s super friendly!
 Thanks Emily Marshall